IBMStreams/streamsx.sttgateway/_docs/100-knowledge_overview.md

    - In com.ibm.streams.speech2text, the WatsonS2T operator can only return one full utterance at a time.

    - In com.ibm.streamsx.sttgateway, the WatsonSTT operator can be configured at runtime to return one of the following as transcription result.
-       i.
-Partial utterances as the transcription is in progress. ii.
-Only finalized a.k.a. completed utterances.
+      - Option 1: Partial utterances as the transcription is in progress.
+      - Option 2: Only finalized a.k.a. completed utterances.
-       iii. (default) Full text containing all the finalized utterances after transcribing the entire audio.
+      - Option 3: (default) Full text containing all the finalized utterances after transcribing the entire audio.

 12. Value added features.
    - In com.ibm.streams.speech2text, the WatsonS2T operator can only provide the core speech to text capabilities.